ChandaLab/DISC/docs/Manual.md

 <a id="loading_data_dat"></a>
 ### Importing from .dat
 DISCO is also capable of loading tabular data as in HaMMy or vbFRET.
 In this case, each trajectory is a column in the table, with the column header labeling the channel.
 For multiple traces on a channel, each column corresponding to a trace will have a header with the name of that channel.
+Examples of this format can be found in `sample_data/sample_data.dat` and `sample_data/sample_data_truncated.dat`.
+The former contains the same data as `sample_data/sample_data.mat`, and the latter contains the first two ROIs of the two channels of `sample_data/sample_data.mat` for the sake of readability---If you do not have a side-scrolling text editor/viewer, it would probably be a bit tricky to understand the format of the unabridged version.

 Data formatted as such via comma-separated values instead of tabs can also be imported.
 It is expected that Excel formats will also work, but this has yet to be fully implemented or tested.

-See also: how to [export to this form](#saving_export_dat).
+See also: how to **[export to this form](#saving_export_dat)**.

 <a id="navigation_disco"></a>
 ## Navigation in DISCO